Liz Truss admits she didn’t understand ‘tinderbox’ pension problem

 Liz Truss admits she didn’t understand ‘tinderbox’ pension problem prior to mini-Budget disaster

-Former PM says she has no desire to return to No 10 and vows to keep pushing for tax cuts
+Former PM vows to keep pushing for tax cuts – but says she has no desire to return to No 10

 Liz Truss has admitted she did not know anything about the “tinderbox” of pension liabilities before her disastrous mini-Budget – claiming it was the biggest factor in the turmoil that brought down her premiership.